 You can have a little fun with the eyebrows as they add so much depth to your character.
 The eyes and eyebrows set the emotional tone of your drawing, so play around to find variations that work for you.

-I've been working on my cartoon eyes and eyebrows for well over two decades, so believe me when I say that they are important.
+I've been working on my cartoon eyes and eyebrows for over two decades, so believe me when I say they are important.
 Experiment with the shapes, thickness, size, and placement.

 Mine obviously are rectangles with rounded corners.
 Mr. Consistency, that's me.

 Again, just as with the mouth and eyes, you can go solid or sketchy.
 I went sketchy on these too, but as you'll see later on, the final image will depend on what you do in the digital editing phase.

 I'm going at an angle.
 He's a zombie, so you gotta make him look a little messed up, right?

 This is as far as we're going on this guy, so there's no need to draw arms and all that.
 I want our little undead friend to look a little off-balance, so I staggered the level of the shoulders too.

 You can get as fancy as you want with the clothing, but for a sketch like this, I'll often just do a little collar, and that's it.

 Step 12: Rotate and Frame